 Licensed builders can be disciplined for doing a shoddy job or committing criminal offenses.
 Learn more in our article on disciplinary proceedings and license revocations for contractors.

 7.7.
 Social Workers

 Social workers facing disciplinary proceedings in Nevada can elect to sign a consent decree (similar to a plea bargain) to avoid the hearing.
-Go to our article about suspending or revoking social worker’s licenses in Nevada disciplinary hearings.
+Go to our article about suspending or revoking social workers’ licenses in disciplinary hearings.

 The Nevada State Board of Education can suspend or revoke the licenses of Nevada educators convicted of certain crimes.
-Go to our article about disciplinary actions against teachers in Nevada.
+Go to our article about disciplinary actions against teachers.

 Call a Nevada criminal defense attorney…

 Are you facing a disciplinary hearing by the NSBA?
-Our Las Vegas criminal defense attorneys are available to consult with you for free.
+Our Las Vegas criminal defense attorneys are available to consult with you.
 We know how important your license is, and we will do everything to try to save it.

 - NRS 628.035; NRS 628.045.

 - NRS 628.410.

 - Id.; NRS 628.415.